-An employee may take any type of leave increments of hours unless otherwise specified in this policy.
+An employee not requiring a substitute may take any leave in increments of hours.
 Any ten-month employee requiring a substitute who is absent less than one-half day will be charged with the use of one-half day of leave.
 If an absence is more than one-half day but less than one full day, one day of leave will be charged.
 Leave that is designated as eligible for leave under the Family and Medical Leave Act, defined in board policy 7410, may be taken in increments of hours.